ysyk2021/organizational-conflict-management-resolving-disputes-and-building-stronger-relationships/src/chapter-9-3.md

-# Looking Ahead to the Future of Organizational Conflict Management

 In this chapter, we will explore the future of organizational conflict management and the emerging trends and strategies that organizations can adopt to navigate conflicts and build stronger relationships.
 As the business landscape continues to evolve, it is crucial for organizations to proactively prepare for the challenges and opportunities that lie ahead in conflict management.